weaviate/weaviate-io/developers/weaviate/configuration/pq-compression.md

   </TabItem>
 </Tabs>

-### Step 4.
-Enable and train PQ

-You can enable PQ compression by changing the relevant configuration at the collection (i.e. class) level.
+#### Enable PQ and create the codebook

+To enable PQ compression, update your collection (class) schema to set `pq_enabled=True`.
+After you update the schema, Weaviate trains PQ on the first 100,000 objects in your database.

 import PQMakesCodebook from '/_includes/pq-compression/makes-a-codebook.mdx' ;

 <PQMakesCodebook />

-After you update the schema, Weaviate trains PQ on the first 100,000 objects in your database.
-To use a different value, set a new `trainingLimit`.
-If you increase `trainingLimit`, the training period will take longer.
-You could also have memory problems if you set a high `trainingLimit`.

-To change the compression rate, specify the number of `segments`.
-The number of vector dimensions must be evenly divisible by the number of segments.
-Fewer segments means smaller quantized vectors.
+To enable PQ, update your schema as shown below.
 For additional configuration options, see the [parameter table](#pq-parameters).

-To enable PQ, update your schema as shown below.

 <Tabs groupId="languages">